The perfect Church for imperfect people

 THE SACRED COLLEGE OF BISHOPS AND GOVERNANCE

-TOCC is governed by Its Synod College of Bishops presided by the Patriarch, and, with the assistance of their various advisors, maintain an open and transparent means of governing the Church.
+TOCC is governed by Its Synod College of Bishops presided by the Patriarch, and, with the assistance of their various advisors, maintains an open and transparent means of governing the Church.

 DISCIPLINES WITHIN THE PRIESTHOOD

-TOCC does not impose the discipline of Priestly Celibacy upon Its clergy, and both Priests and Bishops are at liberty to marry before Ordination or remain celibate if they choose to do so.
+TOCC does not impose the discipline of Priestly Celibacy upon its clergy, and both Priests and Bishops are at liberty to marry before Ordination or remain celibate if they choose to do so.
 However, the already-married may voluntarily choose to practice continence after Ordination.
-All Deacons, Priests and Bishops, and Religious are bound by a strict Code of Conduct which is set within the Church’s Cannons.
+All Deacons, Priests and Bishops, and Religious are bound by a strict Code of Conduct which is set within the Church’s Canons,.

 THE ROLE OF WOMEN IN THE CHURCH